Skip to main content

 2. Rule Evaluation: All relevant rules are applied based on the Level Type

-3. Decision Making: If multiple rules trigger with different actions, the system applies the strongest action (decline overrides alert, decline + alert overrides decline)
+3. Decision Making: If multiple rules trigger with different actions, the system applies the strongest action based on priority hierarchy (decline + alert, decline, review, 3ds, alert)

 Rule Identification